jonnor/ESC-CNN-microcontroller/report/report.md

 A normal conversation may be 60 dB SPL and a pneumatic drill 110 dB SPL, a 4 orders of magnitude difference.
 It is common to compress the range of values in spectrograms by applying a log transform.

-In order to center the values, the mean (or median) of the spectrogram is often removed.
+In order to center the values, the mean (or median) of the spectrogram can be removed.
 Scaling the output to a range of 0-1 or -1,1 is also sometimes done.
 These changes have the effect of removing amplitude variations, forcing the model to focus on the patterns of the sound regardless of amplitude.